Enlarging and Reducing Sculptures for Bronze Statues

 more expensive and heavier

-Once the model has been scaled up or down, we create a negative mold of the new model.
+Once the enlargement or reduction is complete, we create a negative mold of the new model.
 This allows us to produce wax models for the bronze casting process.

-Depending on the printing material, some 3D prints can be placed directly into the casting mold.
-In that case, no separate mold is needed.
+Some 3D prints can be used directly in the casting mold, depending on the print material.
+In such cases, a separate mold is not required.
 However, the print is destroyed during the casting process, meaning it is lost.
-A new 3D print must then be created for each new reproduction.
-In practice, it is therefore often more practical to create a mold after all, especially when multiple copies or a limited edition are planned.
+For each new reproduction, a new 3D print would then need to be made.
+In practice, it is therefore often more advantageous to create a mold, especially when multiple copies or an edition are planned.

 Conclusion

-Enlarging or reducing the size of sculptures is a fascinating interplay between traditional craftsmanship and modern technology.
-Thanks to 3D scanning, robotic milling, and advanced printing techniques, artists today can have their work produced at any desired scale without losing any detail or artistic intent.
+Enlarging or reducing sculptures is a fascinating interplay between traditional craftsmanship and modern technology.
+Thanks to 3D scanning, robotic milling, and advanced printing techniques, artists today can have their work executed in any desired scale, without loss of detail or artistic intent.

-Would you like advice on the best method for your sculpture?
+Do you wish for advice on the best method for your sculpture?

-We’d be happy to review your project and work with you to determine the ideal approach for your bronze creation.
+We are happy to assist and collaborate with you on the ideal approach for your bronze creation.